Phuong-Le/phuong-github-pages/src/contents/pages/home.md

 <img src="contents/img/profile_pic.jpg" class="profile_pic" />

 </br>
 I'm a PhD student at the <a href="https://www.sanger.ac.uk/">Wellcome Sanger Institure</a> and <a href="https://www.cam.ac.uk/">University of Cambridge</a>.
 Previously, I was an undergraduate at the <a href="https://www.anu.edu.au/">Australian National University</a>.
+Before that, I spent my first ~20 years in Viet Nam with my parents, my little sister and our old grumpy cat.

-I'm on my journey learning bioinformatics - an interdisciplinary field that uses statistics and computing to solve biological questions.
+I'm enjoying my journey learning bioinformatics - an interdisciplinary field that uses statistics and computing to solve biological questions.

 </div>